15 Ways to Help Forgetful Kids Remember Stuff

 11. Use Phrases or Acronyms

 You can help your child remember a list using acronyms and funny phrases.
 For example, ‘My Very Educated Mother Just Served Us Noodles’ is a great phrase to remember the names of the planets.
-You can teach make him memorise the acronym ‘VIBGYOR’ to remember the wavelength of colours.
+You can teach him to memorise the acronym ‘VIBGYOR’ to remember the wavelength of colours.

 12. Use ‘Cheat Sheets’